winks/f5n.org/content/stack/2012/week-05.md

-### Brubeck / ZeroMQ / Mongrel2 / Python / Virtualenv
+### Brubeck / ZeroMQ / Mongrel2 / Python / virtualenv

  - [How to do an isolated install of Brubeck][bruiso]
  - [Designing and Testing PyZMQ Applications][pyzmq-apps]